quvonchbek-dev/tz_telegram_bot/README.md

-# Тестовая задача - телеграм бот
+# Test task - telegram bot

 ## To Do:

 [+] Channel Subscription

 [+] Send AD to users